 All staff believe that a safe learning environment is an effective learning environment.
 All new students are required to attend a pre-enrollment conference with their parents and the principal to discuss school programs and expectations.
-School rules are based upon the district's discipline policies and code of conduct.
-Throughout the year, teachers address unacceptable trends in behavior and remind students to conduct themselves in a safe, responsible, and respectful manner on a case-bycase basis.
+School rules are based upon the district's discipline matrix.
+Throughout the year, teachers address unacceptable trends in behavior and remind students to conduct themselves in a safe, responsible, and respectful manner on a case-by-case basis.
 Academic expectations are reinforced at weekly meetings and are an important factor of participation in independent study.

-Suspensions & Expulsions
+Suspensions and Expulsions

-Centinela Valley Indep.
-Study
+CVISS

-07-08 08-09 09-10
+08-09 09-10 10-11

-Suspensions (#) - 0 0
+Suspensions (#) 0 0 0

-Suspensions (%) 0.00% 0.00%
+Suspensions (%) 0.00% 0.00% 0.00%

-Expulsions (#) - 0 0
+Expulsions (#) 0 0 0

-Expulsions (%) 0.00% 0.00%
+Expulsions (%) 0.00% 0.00% 0.00%

 CVUHSD

-07-08 08-09 09-10
+08-09 09-10 10-11

-Suspensions (#) 2106 932 933
+Suspensions (#) 0 0 0

-Suspensions (%) 28.10% 12.71% 13.79%
+Suspensions (%) #DIV/0! #DIV/0! #DIV/0!

-Expulsions (#) 74 53 138
+Expulsions (#) 0 0 0

-Expulsions (%) 0.99% 0.72% 2.04%
+Expulsions (%) #DIV/0! #DIV/0! #DIV/0!

 This table illustrates the total cases (not number of days) of suspensions and expulsions, and includes students with multiple instances of suspension.
-For example, a student suspended in one month for two days and then suspended a month later for three days is counted as two cases of suspension.
+For example, a student suspended in one month for two days and then suspended a month late for three days is counted as two cases of suspension.